FHIRcast logo

 Figure: Content sharing event-name specification

-An update event provides a mechanism to share content in the context of the current anchor context (see anchor context).
-A Subscriber shares content related to the anchor context by providing FHIR resources in a Bundle contained in the updates key of an update event.
-See Content Sharing for a comprehensive description of update events.
+*-update events provide a mechanism to share content in the context of an anchor context (see anchor context). *-update events update the content within the specified anchor context; said another way, most *-update events are not changing the anchor context resource rather creating, modifying, or removing the content within the anchor context.
+A Subscriber shares content related to the anchor context by providing FHIR resource(s) in a Bundle contained in the updates key of a *-update event.
+See Content Sharing for a comprehensive description of *-update events.
 The FHIRresource indicates the anchor context in which content is being shared.

 The context element in an update event SHALL contain at least two fields.
 One with the name of the FHIRresource which holds the anchor context and one named updates holding a single Bundle resource with entries holding the content being shared.
 The Bundle resource SHALL conform to the FHIRcast content update Bundle profile.